Jorjeque/fswd-demo/README.md

 # fswd-demo
-Demo repo for FSWD lecture
+Demo repo for FSWD lecture,15 May 2025